jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 #### Part 1: Label Encoding

 First, drop useless columns that will have no predictive value.
 Try to get rid of as many columns with *non-numeric* values.
-The columns to drop are ones that only have **1 value for every row** in the file.
+The columns to drop have the **same value for every row**.

 For example, the column `pymnt_plan` denoting a loan applicant is on a payment plan, has only the value 'n' for all rows.
 So no loan applicants regardless the risk are on a payment plan, so this column can be eliminated.
 Other columns to drop are based on personal decision.

 <pre><code>df.drop('pymnt_plan', axis=1, inplace=True ) # this column only has 1 value for every row. value 'n', no applicants are on a pymt plan.
 Useless column.
 df.drop('hardship_flag', axis=1, inplace=True)          # all rows under column have the same value, meaningless.